fanbyprinciple/d2l-fanbyprinciple/ch3_linear_neural_equations/readme.md

     * 1/2 * exp(-|1/root(2 * pi * sigma ^ 2) * exp(-1/(2 * sigma **2) * (x- mu) **2)|) ? what is exponential distribution formula?

+    * if exponential distribution is taken as lambda  * e ^ (lambda * x)

     2. Can you find a closed form solution?

-    hmm not quite.
+    * the answer would be x =0, solving after taking derivative. hmm not quite.

     3. Suggest a stochastic gradient descent algorithm to solve this problem.
 What could possibly go wrong (hint: what happens near the stationary point as we keep on updating the parameters)?
 Can you fix this?

-    Not really know whats going on here.
+    * maybe the gradients become zero Not really know whats going on here.

 ## Creating linear neural networks from scratch